Inner Forth Bike Bus

 Status

-To try and help this situation, we will contract an operator to run a minibus service, equipped with new bike trailers, operating on a circular route between Alloa and the Forth Bridges, with stops which link and enable access to lesser-known heritage sites, walking and cycling routes, and active travel hubs.
-The route and stops, shown on the map below, are subject to change.
+To try and address some of these issues, in 2024, we piloted the Inner Forth Bike Bus, which ran every Sunday between 21st April and 27th October 2024.
+We contracted PVT Transfer to run a minibus service, equipped with new bike trailers, operating on a circular route between Alloa and the Forth Bridges, with stops to link and allow access to lesser-known heritage sites, walking and cycling routes, and active travel hubs.
+The service returned in 2025 for its second season, too.

 Project Location